labra/labra.github.io/content/home/posts.md

 +++

-I have [another blog](http://jelabra.blogspot.com.es/) about personal matters in Spanish and another one about [shaping data](http://shapingdata.blogspot.com.es/) in English
+I maintain [another blog](http://jelabra.blogspot.com.es/) about personal matters in Spanish and another one about [shaping data](http://shapingdata.blogspot.com.es/) in English